 I am professor for „Media, Algorithms, and Society“ at the department of media studies at Paderborn University in Germany.
-I work on the intersections of (digital) technology, (normative) social theory, and politics.
+My work combines theories of (digital) media and technologies with approaches from social theory, cultural studies, and political philosophy.

-Recently, my research has been focused on the entanglement of technology with concepts of subjectivity, rationality, and autonomy.
+Recently, my research has been focused on the entanglement of technology with concepts of subjectivity, rationality, and autonomy — with a particular focus on algorithms and machine learning.
 A second (and related) strand of my research deals with normative theories of privacy.
-In particular I am interested in ways of grounding the value of privacy beyond its traditional origins in liberal political thought.
+In particular, I am interested in ways of grounding the value of privacy beyond its traditional origins in liberal political thought.

 theories and ethics of technology (in particular data and algorithms), political theory (in particular Hannah Arendt, Michel Foucault and theories of privacy), new materialism, queer- and gender studies, critical phenomenology